nomp-org/libnomp/docs/build.rst

                        -DBUILD_SHARED_LIBS=on
     make -j${nprocs}

-If you are using OSX with Apple silicon, build the llvm-project as follows
+If you are using OSX with Apple silicon, build the llvm-project as follows:

 .. code-block:: bash